sarpuslu/univariate-GDP-CPI-forecasts/README.md

-See the pdf files for details and analysis.
+See the pdf file for details and analysis.